mfem/web/src/workshop.md

 ### Meeting Format

 This will be the third hybrid edition of the MFEM community workshop and the sixth overall.
-Elements of the workshop under discussion:
+Highlights of the program include:

-- Live, hands-on tutorial (**to be held on the first day of the workshop, September 22**)
+- Free guided tutorial (**to be held on the first day of the workshop, September 22**)
     * [Tutorial registration is separate](https://llnlfed.webex.com/weblink/register/rb48e17ed4f10072dffdae65cdeffe44f) as part of the LLNL High Performance Computing Innovation Center’s summer tutorial series
     * Hybrid format: Georgia Tech or on Webex
     * Great for new users!
-- Project news and development updates from the MFEM team
+- Project news and roadmap
-- An overview of the latest features and future roadmap
-- Contributed talks from application developers utilizing MFEM
+- Application developer talks – submit your abstract with registration
-- Student lightning talks
+- Student lightning talks – submit your abstract with registration
-- Office hours with the MFEM team
 - In-person poster session
 - Visualization contest
+- Office hours

 See also the agendas for the previous [2025](../workshop25), [2024](../workshop24), [2023](../workshop23), [2022](../workshop22), and [2021](../workshop21) MFEM workshops.